Derek Landri

-Derek Landri (born September 21, 1983) is a former American football defensive lineman.
-He was drafted by the Jacksonville Jaguars in the fifth round of the 2007 NFL Draft.
-He played college football at Notre Dame.
+Derek Landri (born September 21, 1983) is an American former professional football player who was a defensive lineman in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the Jacksonville Jaguars in the fifth round of the 2007 NFL draft.

 Landri also played for the Carolina Panthers, Philadelphia Eagles and Tampa Bay Buccaneers.

-Early years
+Early life

 Named Mr. California for the highest award for California high school players, Landri played high school football for De La Salle where he was Maurice Jones-Drew's teammate.

 Professional career

 Jacksonville Jaguars

-Landri's selection by the Jacksonville Jaguars in the 5th round was rated one of the "Top 10 Draft Steals" of the 2007 draft by Sports Illustrated.
+Landri's selection by the Jacksonville Jaguars in the fifth round (166th overall) was rated one of the "Top 10 Draft Steals" of the 2007 draft by Sports Illustrated.

 Playing in a reserve role, Landri recorded a sack and an interception on Pittsburgh Steelers quarterback Ben Roethlisberger during the Jaguars' Wildcard playoff game on January 5, 2008.
-He also recovered a fumble which sealed the win for the Jaguars.
+He also recovered a fumble which sealed the Jaguars' win.
 On December 3, 2009, Landri was waived by the Jaguars.